cosmos/sdk-tutorials/academy/2-main-concepts/ibc.md

 <HighlightBox type="synopsis">

 Cross-chain communication in Cosmos enables parallelism and scaleability with transaction finality.
-This solves well-known problems that plaque other platforms - transaction cost, network capacity and certainty about transaction confirmation.
-Learn about the Inter-Blockchain Communication Protocol (IBC) that makes it possible.
+This solves well-known problems that plague other platforms - transaction costs, network capacity, and transaction confirmation finality.
+Learn about the Inter-Blockchain Communication Protocol (IBC) that makes cross-chain communication possible.

 Before you begin, make sure you understand: